 How to Submit Your Podcast

-iTunes/Podcasts App – If you only submit to one directory, this is the one. iTunes desktop and the Podcasts App for iOS is the number one place people find and listen to podcasts.
+Apple Podcasts App/iTunes – If you only submit to one directory, this is the one. iTunes desktop and the Podcasts App for iOS are the number one place people find and listen to podcasts.

 Once again, cause it’s so important, by being listed in iTunes, your podcast will also be available in many of the other most popular directories and apps including Pocketcasts, Overcast, Podcast Addict, Downcast, aCast, iCatcher and many more.